 It's okay for you to be you!

-Each year, one in four Americans experiences a mental illness.
+Each year, one in five Americans experiences a mental illness.
 Most will wait an average of ten years before seeking treatment, largely due to the stigma.
 May is mental health awareness month, which makes it the perfect time to start talking about mental illnesses and what we can do for you to be you.

 How can you help?
 By speaking up.